Scalar decay into pions via Higgs portal

 The form factors entering eqs.\,\eqref{GammaP}-\eqref{TP} depend on the invariant mass of pion states, $s=(p+p')^2$.
 They can be calculated within the Chiral Perturbation Theory (ChPT).
 The leading order terms read

 where $m_\pi$ stands for the pion mass.
 Hence the amplitude of the scalar decay into pions is proportional to \cite{Voloshin:1985tc}

-However, adopting these formulas for evaluation of the scalar decay rates was argued to be unreliable\,\cite{Donoghue:1990xh} due to the strong interaction of pions in the final states.
+However, adopting these formulas for evaluation of the decay rates of scalars as heavy as 1\,GeV can not be justified.
+Indeed, it was argued to be unreliable\,\cite{Donoghue:1990xh} due to the strong interaction of pions in the final states.
 The arguments were based on the usage of dispersion relations and extracted from $\pi\pi\to\pi\pi$ data $S$-matrix elements.
-The corresponding corrections strongly depend on $s$ and change the leading-order estimate of the hadronic decay rate by a factor upto a hundred\,\cite{Winkler:2018qyg}.
-Later the usage of dispersion relations has been questioned in literature, e.g.\,\cite{Clarke:2013aya,Bezrukov:2018yvd}, but no credible alternative estimate of the hadronic decay rates were presented.
+The inferred corrections strongly depend on $s$ and change the leading-order estimate of the corresponding hadronic decay rate by a factor upto a hundred\,\cite{Winkler:2018qyg}.

+Later, the usage of dispersion relations in that case, limited by associated experimental uncertainties, adopted truncated $S$-matrix, etc, has been questioned in literature, e.g.\,\cite{Clarke:2013aya,Monin:2018lee,Bezrukov:2018yvd}, but no credible alternative estimate of the hadronic decay rates were presented.

-{\it 2.} In this letter we make use of the $q=u,d$ quark contributions to the gravitational \cite{Teryaev:2016edw} form factors of a pion, considered \cite{Kumano:2017lhr} in the timelike domain.
-They are defined via quark energy-momentum tensor as
+{\it 2.} In this Letter we make use of the $q=u,d$ quark contributions to the gravitational \cite{Burkert:2023wzr,Teryaev:2016edw} form factors of a pion, considered \cite{Kumano:2017lhr} in the timelike domain.
+They are defined via {\it quark energy-momentum tensor} as

 where $P\equiv p+p'$ and $\Delta\equiv p'-p$.
 Convolution of \eqref{definition} with metric $\eta_{\mu\nu}$ and summation over quarks, $\Theta_i\equiv \Theta_{i,u}+\Theta_{i,d}$, gives for the quark form factor \eqref{GammaP}